 , who so elevated his art as to reside in that celestial place where only a few make up the presiding deities of 21st Century music.

 Music like "The Other Night" and "A Brief History of Time," despite the latter's abstract nature, are like sonic arrows aimed straight at the center of the heart.
 "Relic," "PBH Factor" and "High SkyThe Elegant Universe" are deeply provocative and stir a gut full of emotions that trigger cerebral gyrations only after they have drained the soul of emotion.
 The epic narrative of "True Story" unravels like a serpentine, Dickensian story full of foreboding, until things are brought to a resolution (around the end of Scene 4), and ultimate happiness, but not before Pilc has told his story with all the deft twists and turns of an ingeniously woven narrative, only this one sings ever so elegantly.

-The Other Night; Relic; PBH Factor; A Brief History of Time; High Sky--The Elegant Universe; Mornings with Franz; Kingston NY; Try to Remember; B.B.B.; My Heart Belongs to Daddy; True Story--Scene 1; True Story--Scene 2; True Story--Scene 3; True Story--Scene 4; True Story--Scene 5.
+The Other Night; Relic; PBH Factor; A Brief History of Time; High Sky: The Elegant Universe; Mornings With Franz; Kingston NY; Try to Remember; BBB; My Heart Belongs to Daddy; True Story Scene 1; True Story Scene 2; True Story Scene 3; True Story Scene 4; True Story Scene 5.

-Jean-Michel Pilc: piano; Billy Hart: drums; Boris Kozlov: bass.
+Jean-Michel Pilc: piano; Boris Kozlov: bass; Billy Hart: drums.